-Writing: I expect each of you to put up two new stories or novel excerpts for workshop this semester.
-You must also significantly revise one of the stories you hand in for workshop and turn in any such revisions on or before 5 pm on Friday, April 27.
-Each submission should be 20 to 25 pages.
+Required Text: The Granta Book of the African Short Story, Helon Habila, Granta Recommended Text: Norton Anthology of Short Fiction, Bausch & Cassill this semester.
+You must also significantly revise one of the stories you hand in for workshop and email to me on or before 5 pm on Monday, December 8, the last day of class.
+Each submission should be 5000 words.
 All manuscripts should come with a name, a title and page numbers.
 They must be double-spaced and typed in a legible 12-point font.
 Recommended fonts are Times, Times Roman, Cambria, Garamond, and Baskerville.
 For those of you working on novels, you may choose to put up a fairly large chunk of your work once during the semester and take up both slots that night.
-That way, you can put up as many as 50 pages at a time.
-Novelists, like the rest, must rewrite 20 or 25 pages for final submission.
-You must distribute copies of stories for workshop a week before your workshop day.
+That way, you can put up as many as 40 pages at a time.
+Novelists, like the rest, must rewrite at least 5000 for final submission.
+You must distribute copies of workshop stories a week before your workshop day.